Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/index.md

 [Vagrant](https://www.vagrantup.com) is a "tool for building and distributing development environments".
 It works with [virtualization](https://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine sandboxed from your local environment.

-In addition to VirtualBox, provider support is also included for Parallels, Hyper-V, VMWare Fusion, and VMWare Workstation.
+In addition to VirtualBox, provider support is also included for Parallels, Hyper-V, VMWare Fusion, and VMWare Workstation. _We also have experimental Docker support._

 ## Documentation